 Original Arthur Briscoe etching.

-On cream laid paper watermarked C. Brenchley 1814, with full margins and deckle edge.
-Mild time tone within mat window area, otherwise generally very good original condition.
+On warm cream laid paper with full margins and deckle edge.
+Old paper tapes at extreme edges of sheet.
+Mild time tone to sheet and some slight foxing, otherwise generally good original condition.